 This workshop addresses national and state initiatives to reduce obesity among children in group care.
 It includes nutritional needs of infants, toddlers, preschool and school age children.
 Participants learn how to adjust portion sizes, and evaluate food and nutrition labeling.
 The discussion includes comparing the standards for physical activity and limitation of sedentary activities with current practices.
 The participants learn how to use research about how children acquire attitudes about food and physical activity.
 They identify nutrition education opportunities at mealtimes, snacks, holidays and birthdays.

-The National Resource Center for Health and Safety in Child Care has separately published the nutrition, physcial activity and screen time standards from Caring for Our Children, third edition, 2011.
+The National Resource Center for Health and Safety in Child Care has separately published the nutrition, physcial activity and screen time standards from Caring for Our Children.
 View these obesity prevention standards on the website of the National Resource Center for Health and Safety in Child Care.

 Obesity is epidemic in the United States.
 Preventing obesity starts in early childhood.
 Learning life skills for physical activity and nutrition are key.
 ECELS has an online self-learning module to teach users to evaluate their program’s physical activity and nutrition practices and polices for 3 to 5 year old children.
 The module includes a self-assessment and development of an action plan for program improvement as well as many other resources.